-IS No. Title SP 46-1988 Engineering, drawing practice for schools and colleges IS: 812-1957 Glossary of terms relating to welding and cutting of metals IS: 813-1986 Scheme of symbols for welding (first revision) Specification for covered electrodes for metal IS: 814(Part 1)-1974 arc welding of structural steels : Part 1 For welding products other than sheets (fourth revision) IS: 815-1974 Classification and coding of covered electrodes for metal arc welding of structural steels (second revision) IS: 818-1968 Code of practice for safety and health requirements in electric and gas welding and cutting operations (first revision) IS: 1179-1967 Specification for equipment for eye and face protection during welding (first revision) IS: 1786-1985 Specification for high strength deformed steel bars and wires for concrete reinforcements (third revision) IS: 1851-1975 Specification for single operator type arc welding transformers (second revision)

-IS: 2635-1975 Specification for DC electric welding generators (second revision) IS: 2641-1964 Specification for electric welding accessories IS: 2751-1979 Code of practice for welding of mild steel plain and deformed bars for reinforced concrete construction (first revision) IS: 3016-1982 Code of practice for fire precautions in welding and cutting operations IS: 9595-1980 Recommendations for metal arc welding of carbon and carbon manganese steels IS: 9857-1981 Specification for welding cables
+IS No. Title SP 46-1988 Engineering, drawing practice for schools and colleges IS: 812-1957 Glossary of terms relating to welding and cutting of metals IS: 813-1986 Scheme of symbols for welding (first revision) Specification for covered electrodes for metal IS: 814(Part 1)-1974 arc welding of structural steels : Part 1 For welding products other than sheets (fourth revision) Classification and coding of covered electrodes for metal arc IS: 815-1974 welding of structural steels (second revision) IS: 818-1968 Code of practice for safety and health requirements in electric and gas welding and cutting operations (first revision ) IS: 1179-1967 Specification for equipment for eye and face protection during welding (first revision) IS: 1786-1985 Specification for high strength deformed steel bars and wires for concrete reinforcements (third revision) IS: 1851-1975 Specification for single operator type arc welding transformers (second revision) IS: 2635-1975 Specification for DC electric welding generators (second 10.
+2/41 10/4 revision) IS: 2641-1964 Specification for electric welding accessories 10, 2751 1070 Code of practice for welding of mild steel plain and IS: 2751-1979 deformed bars for reinforced concrete construction (first revision) IS: 3016-1982 Code of practice for fire precautions in welding and cutting operations Decommondations for motal are walding of carbon and IS: 9595-1980 Recommendations for metal arc welding of carbon and IS: 00E7 1001 carbon manganese steels IS: 9857-1981 Specification for welding cables